jcmunozmora/wb_migration_centralamerica/README.md

 ### Design Effect (DEFF)

 The **design effect** compares the variance of an estimator under the actual (cluster) design with the variance that would have been obtained from a simple random sample (SRS) of the same total size.
-For a single-stage cluster sample with roughly equal cluster sizes, the design effect that captures the loss of efficiency caused by clustering is
+For a single-stage cluster sample with roughly equal cluster sizes, the design effect that captures the loss of efficiency caused by clustering is:

 $$
 \text{DEFF}_{\text{cluster}}
-=
-1 + (m - 1)\,\rho ,
+= 1 + (m - 1)\,\rho ,
 $$

 where